zerowidth/golem/README.md

 * `/gps` or `/where` lists your current coordinates in the world.
 Handy for connecting tunnels and placing things accurately (F3 does this too)
 * `/[no]fastdig` allows fast digging, one click block breaking.
-Careful with this as it spams "I am digging" packets.
+Careful with this as it spams "I am digging" packets. (somewhat broken in beta)

 In addition, golem provides its own console for typing in more complex commands.